Tag: software-engineering

 -

-A field-tested take on rollback plans for changes you did not watch land with Agentic coding: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on pairing inline completion with a custom instructions file to enforce house style with GitHub Copilot: what it rewards, where it breaks, and how to keep the workflow honest.

 -